- This is the Consilio S/4HANA, which is part of our research study.

 If HANA cannot outperform other similar databases with far smaller hardware footprints, why would any of this be true?

 Material and stock ranges are already displayed in real time in every system we have reviewed.
 It is unclear what CONSILIO IT even means here.
-It may simply be repeating what SAP marketing.
+It may only be repeating what SAP marketing.

 Compression is irrelevant as storage is quite inexpensive.
 Do we cover this in the article What Was John Appleby’s Accuracy in Moving BW to HANA?